himazawa/himazawa.github.io/content/about/index.en.md

 draft: false
 ---

-My name is Francesco Giordano, and I’m a Product Security Engineer with a background in vulnerability research, malware development, and offensive security.
+My name is Francesco Giordano, and I’m a Product Security Lead with a background in vulnerability research, malware development, and offensive security.

 I’m passionate about understanding how systems really work and how to break them.